videlalvaro/gifsockets/README.md

 "This library is the websockets of the '90s" - Somebody at Hacker News.

-This library demoes how to achieve realtime text communication using GIF images as transport.
+This library shows how to achieve realtime text communication using GIF images as transport.

 ![Mind Blown](https://raw.github.com/videlalvaro/gifsockets/master/doc/mybrain.gif)